liliskov/Modern-Data-Analytics/README.md

 Exam Project GOZ39a

 ## Summary
-There is no exam for this course, in stead a project has to be handed in.
+There is no exam for this course, instead a project has to be handed in.
 The project involves a data analytics assignment.
 The projects are assigned (randomly) to the different teams :
 *	Water Security
 *	Uncovering the network
 *	Politicians and Climate Change